lintje/lintje/doc/rules.md

 commit to elaborate on _why_ the change was necessary, what alternatives were considered and why this particular implementation was chosen as a solution.

+### Notes

-*Note: This rule is skipped if a [NeedsRebase](#needsrebase) violation is found.
+- This rule is skipped if a [NeedsRebase](#needsrebase) violation is found.
 To fix a NeedsRebase violation the commit needs to be rebased into the commit it's marked to fixup or squash, and there will be no need to add a message body.*

 ## MessageLineLength